-It’s a spinoff from a traditional “clothing exchange party”, where women collect the clothes they no longer wear, meet at someone’s place for wine and appetizers, and try on each other’s clothes.
+A Halloween costume exchange party is similar to a more traditional “clothing exchange party.”
+People collect the clothes they no longer wear, meet at someone’s place for wine and appetizers, and try on each other’s clothes.
 One woman’s treasure is another’s cast away!
 (I haven’t heard of men doing this – I think most men wear their clothes down to the bare threads).

-7 Tips for Throwing a Costume Exchange Party
+8 Tips for a Horror-ific Halloween Costume Exchange Party